 Delta Community Credit Union – 1-Year Certificate, 1.60% APY, min. deposit $1,000

 Delta Community CU used to be the lowest-earning credit union on our list, but recently increased the APY on this product from 1.10% to 1.60%.
 The early withdrawal penalty is 90 days’ worth of interest on a 12-month CD.

 3 questions to consider before opening a credit union CD

 Banks are more likely to call their products certificates of deposit, while credit unions often refer to them as share certificates.
-Aside from the name, the biggest difference between the two is that credit unions have higher average annual percentage yields (APYs), as of March 2018.
+Aside from the name, the biggest difference between the two is that credit unions have higher average annual percentage yields (APYs) than traditional banks, as of September 2018.
 That’s good news: It means more money back in your pocket when the CD matures (i.e., reaches the end of its term and is available for withdrawal).

 There really is no difference in safety between depositing money in a CD with a credit union versus a bank, as long as they participate in either the National Credit Union Administration (NCUA) for credit unions, or the Federal Deposit Insurance Corporation (FDIC) for banks.

 According to Neal Frankle, a Los Angeles-based Certified Financial Planner with Wealth Pilgrim, deposits of up to $250,000 per financial institution are “backed by the full faith and credit of United States Government, so it’s pretty solid.”

 For the most part, choosing a CD at a bank or a credit union boils down to your preference as a consumer: Do you want to be a bank customer or a member of a credit union?
 Here’s a primer on the differences.